djscheuf/Playwright_Pattern_Example/README.md

 ### Journeyman
 The Journeyman examples are executed on the 'A Journeyman's Travels' Blog.
-The sequence of commits will demonstract a more natural test development flow, starting with a GWT test case.
+The sequence of commits will demonstrate a more natural test development flow, starting with a GWT test case.

 See the `feat/journeyman` branch for commit sequences.

+### Google
+The Goodl examples are executed against an example search thru the Google, of course.
+The sequence of commits will demonstrate the 'natural' test flow, starting with GWT.
+However it will lean more towards the E2E style, treating google as a blackbox.
+We'll be validating the test thru using a third party data supply.